MateuszKretkowski/JesusIsKing/README.md

 ## Welcome to the GitHub Repository for JESUSISKING

 Created and meticulously curated by Mateusz Kretkowski, JESUSISKING stands as a beacon of innovation and spiritual nourishment in the digital realm.
 Embarking on a journey to blend the timeless teachings of Christianity with the dynamic potential of modern technology, JESUSISKING emerges as a project with a heartfelt mission.
-Here, we aim not only to bridge communities but also to foster an environment of learning, sharing, and growth through faith.
+Here, we aim not only to bridge communities but also to foster an environment of learning, sharing, and growth through faith..

 ### Project Vision